AlexandruBoborica/Automatic-irrigation-system/README.md

 | Plastic hose                 | Local store               | The water is pumped through it               |
   #### Partial Montage
   ![Partial Montage](Images/Montaj_fizic.jpeg)
+  ####
+  The hardware functionality of the automatic irrigation system involves multiple interconnected components to achieve an efficient and reliable setup.
+The core of the system is the Arduino UNO microcontroller,     which serves as the central processing unit.
+The soil moisture sensor detects soil moisture levels and communicates a digital output to pin 6 on the Arduino.
+This triggers actions based on predefined
+  thresholds, such as turning on the water pump.
+The relay module, connected to pin 2, acts as a switch to control the DC water pump.
+The relay’s COM terminal is connected to VIN (9V battery supply), and the NO     terminal connects to the pump’s positive terminal, ensuring sufficient power delivery.
+The LCD 1602 display is connected via parallel communication using digital pins 9–12 (data lines DB4–DB7), pin 8 (EN), and    pin 7 (RS) to display real-time sensor values and system status.
+A pushbutton connected to pin 5 with a pull-up resistor provides manual control for the system, while an RGB LED (connected to pins 3 and 4 for red   and green) visually indicates the soil status: dry or normal.
+Power is supplied through a 9V battery connected to the Arduino’s VIN pin, which also powers the pump through the relay.
+The Arduino's 5V and
+  GND pins    distribute power to the moisture sensor, relay module, and LCD.
+Energy consumption is minimized by limiting continuous measurements of soil moisture and running the pump only when necessary, ensuring efficient   operation.
+This hardware configuration integrates communication, control, and energy management to automate irrigation effectively.

   #### Pin layout
   1.LCD Module (Parallel Communication):
   Pins 9, 10, 11, 12 (Arduino Digital Pins) → DB4, DB5, DB6, DB7 (LCD Data Pins):